The Irrepressibles: 2018: Third album: Superheroes

 On 31 May 2018, the Irrepressibles released a new single, "Submission", from their forthcoming third album.
 The video, directed by Cypriot filmmaker Savvas Stavrou, was featured on Nowness.
 A second single, "Dominance", was released on 22 November 2018.
 The visuals, a collaboration between Italian photographer Paride Mirabilio and Turkish director Mertcan Mertbilek, were featured on the website Pornceptual.
 A third single, "Anxiety", was released on 29 November 2018 and a fourth, "International", on 22 March 2019.
 The video for the latest track was directed by Jamie Irrepressible, in collaboration with Ukrainian director Alexey Romanowski, and was featured by New Noise Magazine.
-A fifth single, "Let Go (Everybody Move Your Body Listen to Your Heart)", was released on 27 March 2020 and described by Clash as "an absolute bulldozer - a stunning pop missile that explodes staid sexual norms."
+A fifth single, "Let Go (Everybody Move Your Body Listen to Your Heart)", was released on 27 March 2020 and described by Clash as "an absolute bulldozer — a stunning pop missile that explodes staid sexual norms."
 A video for it was directed by Savvas Stavrou and featured in Kaltblut magazine.
 A sixth single, "The Most Beautiful Boy (Strong Outside a Man but Inside a Boy)", was published on 23 July 2020, alongside the album.
 The record was acclaimed by the media, with Loud and Quiet describing it as "cleverly inflecting the central romance with incisive commentary on masculinity and mental health."
 The Quietus stated it was "hard not to fall in love with this album" and a "beautiful open book of his journey uniting with his mental health, masculinity and homosexuality".

+In 2022, a reinterpretation of "The Most Beautiful Boy" by Felsmann + Tiley was featured in the Swedish LGBT teen drama Young Royals, appearing in two episodes as well as the official trailer.
+Speaking with Tunefind, the show's music supervisor, Magnus Palmborg, described it as "such a beautiful and unique song and it really defined the complicated love between our two main characters in the show".